 Much of that was because SimCity released in 2014 with a lot of hype.
-People where excited, and it was poised to be the second coming of the city sim for a new generation.
-Sadly none of that came to pass.
+People were excited, and it was poised to be the second coming of the city sim for a new generation.
+Sadly, none of that came to pass.
 The game was not a bad, but it did not live up to the lofty expectations of a fan base eager to jump back into a legendary franchise.
 It lacked the charm of previous games such as SimCity 2000, and ultimately never clicked with many players.
 Then Cities Skylines came around, hitting all the right beats, quickly becoming a must-play for all fans of the genre.
-Now years after launch, the team at Colossal Order are not slowing down.
+Now, years after launch, the team at Colossal Order are not slowing down.
 Just recently hitting Xbox One, Cities: Skylines – Xbox One Edition is poised to hit a new section of players that would normally never play this genre of game.
-I managed to catch up with Mariina Hallikainen, CEO of Colossal Order to discuss Cities Skylines and what is next for the up-and-coming developer and how the fans are helping shape the future of Cities Skylines.
+I managed to catch up with Mariina Hallikainen, CEO of Colossal Order to discuss Cities Skylines and what is next for the up-and-coming developers and how the fans are helping shape the future of Cities Skylines.

 CGMagazine: Can you tell me a bit what you do at the studio and how long you’ve been at the studio?